Sanaelotfi/Sanaelotfi.github.io/_pages/about.md

 ### Recent News

+📢 December 2024: I will be a **keynote speaker** at the [Machine Learning and Compression Workshop](https://neuralcompression.github.io/workshop24) @ NeurIPS 2024.

+📆 December 2024: I'm co-organizing the [Scientific Methods for Understanding Neural Networks Workshop](https://scienceofdlworkshop.github.io/) @ NeurIPS 2024.

 🥳 September 2024: _[Unlocking Tokens as Data Points for Generalization Bounds on Larger Language Models](https://arxiv.org/abs/2407.18158)_ got accepted to NeurIPS as a **spotlight**!

-⭐ August 2024: I was selected as a **[Rising Star in EECS](https://risingstars-eecs.mit.edu/)** by MIT.
+⭐ August 2024: I was selected as a **[Rising Star in EECS](https://risingstars-eecs.mit.edu/current-workshop/)** by MIT.

 🏆 July 2024: _[Unlocking Tokens as Data Points for Generalization Bounds on Larger Language Models](https://arxiv.org/abs/2407.18158)_ won the **Best Paper Award** at the ICML Theoretical Foundations Workshop.

-📢 July 2024: I will be a **keynote speaker** at the [Machine Learning and Compression Workshop](https://neuralcompression.github.io/workshop24) @ NeurIPS 2024.

-📆 July 2024: I'm co-organizing the [Scientific Methods for Understanding Neural Networks Workshop](https://scienceofdlworkshop.github.io/) @ NeurIPS 2024.

 📢 June 2024: I gave a talk on _Non-Vacuous Generalization Bounds for Large Language Models_ at ML Collective.